aleckohut/Alec/mission.md

 ---
 layout: page
-title: Contact Us
+title: Our Mission
-permalink: /contact-us/
+permalink: /mission/
-order: 2
+order: 3
 ---
 For more information, e-mail us at Turnoutblue@gmail.com, or call or text, 703-623-0886.